Elopement Planning Dos and Don’ts

 DO include your friends and family when possible.
 It’s absolutely okay not to make your family and friends part of your elopement planning, but there are still ways you can make them feel included.
 For example, invite special people to attend the ceremony virtually via Zoom, or have one of them serve as the officiant (or a witness).
 You can also schedule a group celebration in the future, where everyone can toast your new marriage.

 DON’T forget to send out an announcement.
 It’s important that you include how to tell people in your elopement planning.
 This is especially true if you’re keeping your elopement a secret from your close family and friends.
-Be sure to tell them first, before you make any announcements via social media.
+Be sure to tell them before you make any announcements via social media.
 You may also want to send out a formal announcement by mail, which can be a special way to share the big news.

 Most important of all, DON’T feel guilty!
 Your wedding day is all about the two of you, however, and wherever you choose to spend it.